oac-tree/oac-tree/doc/plugincreation.rst

    :local:

 Plugins allow users to extend the functionality of the Sequencer by providing new instructions or variables.
 This documentation provides a step-by-step guide on how to create a plugin and integrate it into the Sequencer.
-Creating a plugin to access another library in sequencer is simple when following a structured aproach: first, implement instruction/variable interface; then register the instruction/variable; and finally deploy the plugin in the plugin folder.
+Creating a plugin to access another library in the sequencer is simple when following a structured approach: first, implement the instruction/variable interface; then register the instruction/variable; and finally deploy the plugin in the plugin folder.

 Implementation
 --------------

-Start by creating a new project (E.g. ``sequencer-plugin-examplelib``) with the following the directory structure: ``src > lib > sequencer``.
+Start by creating a new project (E.g. ``sequencer-plugin-examplelib``).
+This page uses the following directory structure for the source files (but this is not mandatory): ``src > lib > sequencer``.
 Inside the ``sequencer`` folder, you may create additional directories for different parts of the library you wish to create the plugin for.

 To implement instructions and variables you can take a look at their respective sections:
 :ref:`Instruction`, :ref:`Variable`.

+The absolute mininum that you have to implement are the following virtual functions:

+For instructions:

+* ``ExecutionStatus Instruction::ExecuteSingleImpl(UserInterface& ui, Workspace& ws)``

+For variables:

+* ``bool Variable::GetValueImpl(sup::dto::AnyValue& value) const``
+* ``bool Variable::SetValueImpl(const sup::dto::AnyValue& value)``

 Registration
 ------------